openeobs/nhclinical/.github/ISSUE_TEMPLATE.md

-We welcome any feedback, suggestions and bugs that you have, however we ask that when submitting bugs please fill out the following:
+We welcome any feedback, suggestions and bugs that you have, however we ask that when submitting bugs you please fill out the following:

 ## Description
 *What functionality did the bug impact, how did you get to the area